Ronandt/Architecture-Sample-App/README.md

 A full-stack reference implementation demonstrating standard patterns for new projects.
 The backend uses FastAPI with vertical-slice architecture; the frontend uses React with a matching feature-based structure.

+In this application, users are able to uploaded 'items' and images.
+Users can only see their own images.

 ---

 ## Stack